gertvdijk/follower/README.md

 Execute:

-`python followers.py`
+`followers`

 and fill desired fields upon asking.

-The analyse.py script will fetch latest 5000 followers with help of the twitter api, and store this in a json file.
+The analyse.py module will fetch latest 5000 followers with help of the twitter api, and store this in a json file.
 It will also show the age of these followers accounts in 10 two weeks bins.
 Alternatively the script will use the stored data, this is optional.

-The check.py script will do a quick scan on these accounts, it will check if the user is following users themselves, and if they ever tweeted or not.
+The check.py module will do a quick scan on these accounts, it will check if the user is following users themselves, and if they ever tweeted or not.

-(If the python command is not working on Ubuntu distro's,  alternatively, use python3 command instead of python)